open-telemetry/opentelemetry.io/content/en/blog/2024/collector-roadmap/index.md

 Collector to decide on what a 1.0 really means for the Collector.

-And after a lot of back and forth, we decided on a limited scope of what we wanted to focus on, which is a distribution of the Collector that only includes an OTLP receiver and an OTLP exporter.
-It was also decided that individual Go modules that the Collector components rely upon must also be marked as stable.
+And after a lot of back and forth, we decided on a limited scope of what we wanted to focus on:

+1. A distribution of the Collector that only includes an OTLP receiver and an OTLP exporter.
+2. Individual Go modules that the Collector components rely upon must also be marked as stable.

 Aside from this, there were a few areas the contributors wanted to improve based on user feedback: